Communication with Stakeholders

 Formatting for your Audience

-• Two ways to set output of a document
+• There are two ways to set the output of a document:

 • Permanently, by modifying the YAML header